Acupuncture Effects: what to expect after your treatment.

 Slow changes…

 Sometimes results take longer than predicted.
 It is still possible that you will benefit from acupuncture.
 If your main complaint is not changing then look at other aspects of your life for improvement.
 You may feel more like yourself, sleep better, have more energy, or notice improvement with a different symptom.
 These are all positive signs that treatment is helping.
-We can increase the treatment plan to help speed things along.
+We can increase the frequency of treatment to help speed things along.

 Observe your body…